 This is what to recall about A/B split testing to streamline your email crusades:

-- Make a speculation for how you could improve your mission
+- Make speculation for how you could improve your mission

 - Test all basic components of your email

-- Utilize the right devices to improve the effect of your email
+- Utilize the right devices to improve the effectiveness of your email

 - Focus on your A/B testing